/usr/bin/katello-backup backup_directory

 - /var/lib/pgsql/

-With this seems to be ok I thought, but when you try to automatize the backups of the satellite it’s not enough:
+This seemed to be fine, I thought, but when you try to automate the backups of the Satellite it’s not enough:

-- There is not an option for only backup the config files
+- There is no option to back up only the config files

-- Every backup, saves ALL the rpm, making the files compressed huge (200Gb in some cases)
+- Every backup saves ALL the RPMs, making the compressed files huge (200GB in some cases)

-- There is not an option for only backup the DB only without pulp data
+- There is no option to back up only the DB without pulp data

-- The script not fails when the backup directory is not defined.
+- The script does not fail when the backup directory is not defined

-- The script is not valid for backup the capsules
+- The script is not valid for backing up the capsules

-So, for do an automatic and unnatended backups I modified the original script and added some new features:
+So, to create automatic and unattended backups, I modified the original script and added some new features:

 - Timestamp for each backup generated

-- Fancy menu for show the usage and the options
+- Fancy menu to show the usage and options

 - Backup directory is generated with the timestamp